Lu671/Lu671/README.md

 # Hi there 👋
 ## I'm Lulu!

-I'm a fresh CS graduate passionate about technology and continuously improving my skills.
+I'm a CS graduate passionate about technology and continuously improving my skills.

 📊 I’m improving my expertise in analyzing data.

 🔭 I’m advancing my skills by developing machine learning models.

-🌐 I’m enhancing my web development abilities by building websites with Django.
+🌐 I’m enhancing my web development abilities by building websites with Django and ASP.NET.
 <!--
 **Lu671/Lu671** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.